followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxList/4 Events/pullRefresh.md

 <!--fullDescription-->
 Instead, you can use the [onPullRefresh](/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#onPullRefresh) option to handle the event.

-[note]The "pull down to refresh" gesture is not supported by desktop browsers and Windows Phone devices.
-You can use it only in [mobile themes](/Documentation/Guide/Themes/Predefined_Themes/) except the Windows Phone theme.
+[note]The "pull down to refresh" gesture is not supported by desktop browsers.
+You can use it only in mobile themes.

 #####See Also#####
 - [List - Touch-Screen Gestures](/Documentation/Guide/Widgets/List/End-User_Interaction/Touch-Screen_Gestures/)